How Canadians Govern Themselves

 Name three requirements you must meet in order to vote in a federal election.

 d.
-Canadian citizen, at least 16 years old, and on the list of voters.
+Canadian citizen, at least 16 years old, and on the voters' list

 What are the three parts of Parliament?